Here are a number of Frequently Asked Questions and answers from TGS:

 We understand that some may have a limited association with the name Temple Grandin; some may only think of her as autistic.
 We see her as transcending that label.
 She is a unique individual that breaks the mold.
 Her autism does not define or limit her potential.
 Mainstream American press includes her in its list of heroes.
 Time magazine chose her as one (#31) of its 100 Most Influential People for 2010.
 Her example reminds us that each person is unique, with talents waiting to be nurtured.
 She is iconic, colorful, fascinating…and someone the world is interested in.
 Her gracious agreement to let us name a school after her has opened doors we never expected.

 How is Temple Grandin involved with your school?
 View answer »

 Dr. Grandin’s educational experiences are a primary source of guidance for our educational model.
 We have met with her on several occasions, and aspire to accurately represent her in the program we are developing.
 While not currently directly involved in program development, she is following our progress with interest as her very busy schedule allows.
-She has agreed to speak at the school in the fall.
 We are proud of our association with Temple Grandin, and hope that it will inspire many families to explore what we have to offer these unique students!

 Will my student be labeled as autistic if he or she attends Temple Grandin School?
 View answer »